GPPG/AlexMaxDemo_iOS/README.md

 ### 3. Background configuration

-1. While accessing according to the SDK docking document, you need to add a custom advertising platform in the background
+1. You need to add a Custom Network.

 ![image1](https://user-images.githubusercontent.com/124124788/217697673-6991552e-d4de-466d-976c-cc3903cdc60e.png)

-2. Select [Custom Advertising Platform], fill in the advertising platform name and account name, and fill in the Adapter according to the SDK docking document.
+2. Choose "Custom Network".
+Fill in Network Name/Account Name and Adapter's class names according to the contents above.
-    ps: (The name of the advertising platform needs to be written with Max, which is convenient for distinguishing the advertising platform.
-The suggested name format: Max_XXXXX)
+*Network Name needs to contain Max to distinguish the Network.
+Example: Max_XXXXX,

 ![image2](https://user-images.githubusercontent.com/124124788/217697688-3bc7cc6b-ea95-4887-948c-7eeb30402fbe.png)

-3. Record the advertising platform ID
+3. Mark the Network Firm ID

 ![image3](https://user-images.githubusercontent.com/124124788/217697699-a08a413b-0e91-4dcb-bb44-56a1ef4c0e39.png)

-4. After the advertising platform is added, you need to wait for about 15 minutes before adding the advertising source (you can configure it according to the corresponding style when adding the advertising source)
+4. You can add the Ad Sources after adding the Network.

-5. You can edit the advertising platform settings, choose whether to open the report api and pull the data
+5. You can edit the placement setting to fill the report api key.